orex/supercell-site-hugo/content/troubleshooting/_index.md

 * Check program on provided examples.
 * Troubleshoot problems by the algorithm provided.
 * Look through existing issues.
-* If you decided to write an issue on [github](https://github.com/orex/supercell/issues), be as verbose as possible.
+* If you decide to write an issue on [github](https://github.com/orex/supercell/issues), please be as verbose as possible.